gedbac/class4js/readme.md

 ### Web Browser

-To use __class4js__ module in web browser, simply donwload newest minified __class4js__ module file and include it to your browsers.
+To use __class4js__ module in web browser, simply download newest minified __class4js__ module file and include it to your browsers.
 You can also define main module of application: